instructor-ai/instructor/README.md

 $ pip install instructor
 ```

+## Contributing

+If you want to help out checkout some of the issues marked as `good-first-issue` or `help-wanted`.
+Found [here](https://github.com/jxnl/instructor/labels/good%20first%20issue).
+They could be anything from code improvements, a guest blog post, or a new cook book.

 ## Quick Start

 To simplify your work with OpenAI we offer a patching mechanism for the `ChatCompletion` class.